c-keil/ur_rl_control/README.md

 -Test encoder publishing rate - default at 100hz

+-Separate Node to keep track of ref pos?
+To do this in parallel with keyboard shortcuts?

+-Define handling of joint lims inside vel control loop

 # Usage
 CAUTION: Check the initial joint configuration and make sure it is near the default joint config.
 The arm is sometimes in a very different position after other people have used it, and may cause damage to the gripper when starting motion for the first time.